A study found a positive relationship between altitude and levels of CoQ10, tocopherols and phenolic compounds.

 All three are widely recognized as powerful antioxidants with proven anti-inflammatory and anti-cancer benefits.

-Extra virgin olive oil (EVOO) was extracted from Arbequina olives grown in 11 different regions of Brazil and Spain.
-Each EVOO was then tested for concentrations of the three chemicals at independent laboratories.
+extra virgin olive oil was extracted from Arbequina olives grown in 11 different regions of Brazil and Spain.
+Eachextra virgin olive oil was then tested for concentrations of the three chemicals at independent laboratories.

 Researchers found a strong correlation between altitude, temperature and rainfall and the level of these chemicals in the EVOOs.